Practice

 Making It Yours

 A grimoire is not a reflection of your ideals.
 It is a reflection of your actual practice.
-If your actual practice involves tarot and astrology but not herbs, your grimoire will look different from someone who works primarily with botanicals.
+If your practice involves tarot and astrology but not herbs, your grimoire will look different from someone who works primarily with botanicals.
 If you work with specific deities, your grimoire will carry the language and imagery of those relationships.

 Resist the urge to make it look like anyone else's.
 The witches whose beautifully photographed grimoires appear online are sharing an artifact.
-You are not building an artifact — you are doing the work.
+You are not building an artifact; you are doing the work.
 The record follows the practice, not the other way around.

 The only thing your grimoire absolutely requires is that it be honest.
 Record what you did, not what you meant to do.
 Record what you observed, not what you expected to observe.
 That honesty is what makes it useful.

-A grimoire that's been kept for two years — even messily — is worth more than a beautiful empty journal.
 Start somewhere.
 Start tonight.
 Start with the moon phase and a single sentence about where your practice is right now.
-That is how every working grimoire in every tradition was started.
+That is how every working grimoire in every tradition began.

 More from the Blog